Contact us for a Free Consultation to Discuss your Legal Matter.

 You may be owed a refund on your unfiled tax returns if your withholding exceeded the tax you owe in that year.
 You have a limited amount of time to file your claim for a refund.
 Generally, you must submit your claim to the IRS within three years of the due date of the tax return or within two years of paying the tax, whichever is later.
 If you have multiple unfiled tax returns, you can easily lose refunds to this short timeline, so it is in your interest to address the situation quickly if you anticipate refunds showing on your returns.

 If you have unfiled tax returns, you could be exposed to serious consequences, both civil and criminal.
+The consequences vary depending on how long it’s been since you filed.
+The consequences of not filing your taxes could range from financial penalties to losing your driving privileges.
 These risks are usually manageable with the right legal counsel.
 The tax professionals at McLaud Law P.C. have years of experience helping clients navigate these issues and achieve the best possible resolution.
 Call us today for a free consultation to discuss your unfiled tax returns or to talk about other tax problems and how we can help you.

 This communication is Attorney Advertising.
 It is presented for informational purposes only and does not constitute legal advice.
 Every legal situation is different, and prior results do not guarantee a similar outcome.
 This communication does not create an attorney-client relationship between McLaud Law P.C. and the recipient.